Sukhoi Su-33: Soviet Union and Russia

 With the break-up of the Soviet Union, the Russian Navy was dramatically downsized, with many shipbuilding programmes stopped.
 If the Varyag, Oryol and Ulyanovsk had been commissioned, a total of 72 production airframes would have been built; the early-airborne warning and MiG-29K would also have proceeded, instead of being abandoned.
 Only 24 examples were built at the time Varyag was sold to China.

 The Su-27K was introduced in the mid-1990s and from December 1995 to March 1996, Admiral Kuznetsov set sail in the Mediterranean Sea, carrying two Su-25UTGs, nine Ka-27s, and 13 Su-27Ks.
 The aircraft officially entered service on 31 August 1998 under new designation "Su-33".
 The 279th independent Shipborne Assault Aviation Regiment based at Severomorsk-3 air base became the first unit operating the variant.

 In 2009, it was announced the Russian Navy will procure 24 MiG-29Ks to replace its fleet of about 19 Su-33s in service, with deliveries to be completed by 2015.
 However, in 2015, Chief of the Naval Aviation General Major Igor Kozhin, announced that a second fighter regiment would be formed to augment the current force, with the MiG-29Ks to be used by the new unit.
-The existing Su-33s were to be refurbished for further use.
+The existing 19 Su-33s were to be refurbished for further use.
 In September 2016, at least six Su-33s were upgraded with the SVP-24 targeting system as the aircraft were preparing for their combat deployment to Syria.

-In 2017, the United Engine Corporation announced it has resumed the production of upgraded AL-31F series 3 engines for Su-33 fighters.
+In 2017, the United Engine Corporation announced it has resumed the production of upgraded AL-31F series 3 engines for all remaining 18 Su-33 fighters.
 The first batch of engines was delivered to the customer the same year.

 2015 Russian military intervention in Syria

 On 15 November 2016, in the course of Russia's large-scale military operations against terrorist groups in Syria, Su-33s operated from the Admiral Kuznetsov aircraft carrier in the type's first combat employment, striking ISIL and Al-Nusra terrorist facilities in Syria's Idlib and Homs provinces with 500 kg precision ammunition.
 The main targets were ammunition warehouses, gathering and training centers and weapon production plants.
 According to the Russian Defence Ministry, at least 30 militants including three field commanders were killed due to the strikes.

 On 5 December 2016, a Su-33 crashed into the Mediterranean Sea after the arrestor cable broke up during the aircraft's second landing attempt on board the aircraft carrier.
 The pilot managed to eject and survived without injuries.

-All the aircraft deployed in the Mediterranean returned to the Severomorsk-3 air base on 3 February 2017.